yardentamir/employees-birthday-board/server/README.md

   ```

 To run the server,
-open the terminal in the skyline-robotics-task file directory and run the command:
+open the terminal in the employees-birthday-board directory and run the command:
 ```
 yarn dev
   ```